 6. Communication skills

-Children and toddlers that cry all the time and don’t have a lot of words or communication may be crying out of frustration.
-They can’t express themselves!
 As an occupational therapist, I’ve said countless times to kids, including my own, “Use your words,” when I see frustration building.
 Sometimes this is a helpful cue, even if they’re using a bit of sign language.

-The Toddler That Cries All the Time
+What if Your Toddler Cries All the Time?

 Are they really crying all the time?